 1-on-1 Professional Coaching / Personal Training

-Finding a coach in your area can take a some research.
+Finding a qualified coach in your area can take a some research.
 Try the USA Weightlifting Club Finder to see if any of the CrossFit boxes or strength training gyms in your area have certified Olympic coaches.
 For a personal trainer, give the NSCA a shot (I’m not too familiar with them so I’m not sure how useful this will be), or just hit up the local gyms.